original-brownbear/logstash/distributed.md

       * (NFS)
    * Leader continuously assigns tasks to followers
    * Followers leaving trigger reassignment of their task after a timeout
-   * Followers joining are assigned new tasks as they (new tasks) become available
+   * Followers joining assign themselves new tasks as they become available as a result of more nodes in the cluster

 ## Task Serialization